mag-noise/magscreen/mag_shield/install.md

 ```
 As mentioned above, this will require re-running pip for each user account that wishes to run the mag screen ing progam.

 ## Install the TwinLeaf I/O Package

 The twinleaf python software can be found at (https://github.com/twinleaf/tio-python)[https://github.com/twinleaf/tio-python].
-But premade packages are available via pip:
+But pre-made packages are available via pip:

 ```bash
 python3 -m pip install --user -U tio
 ```

 ## Installing the Screening Program